thinkjson/firstassemblydeland/README.md

 ## First Assembly Deland web site

 First Assembly's web site uses Jekyll, which builds Markdown files into HTML staticly, and then serves on Github Pages.
 The frontend functionality is driven by React, built by webpack.
+To work on the church's web site, you will need a Github username and will need to be added to the [firstassemblydeland](https://github.com/firstassemblydeland) team.

 ### Text changes